Betterment vs Vanguard vs Wealthsimple Robo-Advisor Overview

-Betterment Premium and Wealthsimple Black are closely matched in terms of fees and minimum investment amounts, though investors who choose Betterment will see reduced fees for accounts valued over $2 million.
+Canadian and UK investors will choose Wealthsimple.
+Wealthsimple Black is closely matched with Betterment in terms of fees and minimum investment amounts, though investors who choose Betterment will see reduced fees for accounts valued over $2 million.
 Wealthsimple Black clients, receive airport VIP lounge access, for frequent travelers.

 For best all-around robo-advisor Betterment is a solid choice for any investor.
 With no minimum investment required and some of the lowest fees on the market, Betterment offers an easy entry point into investing for all.
 They also reward larger investors with reduced account management fees.
 The fees won’t drop quite as low as Vanguard’s, but when combined with the advanced services Betterment is one of our favorite robo-advisors.

 - Direct access: Betterment website.

 - Read the complete Vanguard review.